Unlocking the Power of Strategic Volunteer Engagement for Nonprofit Executives

 Maximizing Your Investment through Strategic Volunteerism

-Join Jerome Tennille (Director of Social Impact & ESG at The Uplift Agency); Tracey Bilski (Chair, Time for Good, UJA-Federation of New York); and Dr. Sue Carter Kahl on June 15, 2023 for a conversation on how funders can leverage their funding to support strategic volunteer engagement for nonprofits.
-The conversation will be moderated by Jeff Glebocki and Betsy McFarland, Co-Directors of the Initiative for Strategic Volunteer Engagement.
+Join Jerome Tennille (Director of Social Impact & ESG at The Uplift Agency); Tracey Bilski (Chair, Time for Good, UJA-Federation of New York); and Dr. Sue Carter Kahl for a conversation on how funders can leverage their funding to support strategic volunteer engagement for nonprofits.
+The conversation was moderated by Betsy McFarland, Co-Director of the Initiative for Strategic Volunteer Engagement.

 The Future of Strategic

 We celebrated the launch of the Initiative for Strategic Volunteer Engagement with an interactive discussion for nonprofits and funders on the future of volunteerism.

 Hear from Dr. Sue Carter Kahl (Sue Carter Kahl Consulting) and Dr. Nathan Dietz (Do Good Institute at the University of Maryland) on key findings and insights from their groundbreaking research; Rina Cohen (UJA-Federation of New York) on how funders can advocate for strategic volunteerism; and the Initiative for Strategic Volunteer Engagement co-directors on the effort to transform the future of the field.

 Funding partners include The Leighty Foundation, The Lodestar Foundation, VolunteerMatch, The National Alliance for Volunteer Engagement, and UJA Federation of New York, with technical assistance provided by Independent Sector.